Alex-Nygaard/Martian-communication/README.md

 The finished product is shown in figure X:
 ![sevenSegmentFInished](sevenSegmentFInished.gif)

-*Figure x: Gif showcasing the final result of the display.
+*Figure 5: Gif showcasing the final result of the display.
 Here all the numbers 0-7 are showcased, more or less in order.*

 #### Input method to English